White people: Dominican Republic

+El Salvador

+According to 2007 estimates, white people accounted for 12.7% of the population.

 Guatemala

-In 2010, 18.5% of Guatemalans belonged to the white ethnic group, with 41.7% of the population being mestizo, and 39.8% of the population belonging to the 23 Indigenous groups.
-It is difficult to make an accurate census of whites in Guatemala, because the country categorizes all non-indigenous people are mestizo or ladino and a large majority of white Guatemalans consider themselves as mestizos or ladinos.
+In 2010, 18.5% of Guatemalans belonged to the White ethnic group, with 41.7% of the population being Mestizo, and 39.8% of the population belonging to the 23 Indigenous groups.
+It is difficult to make an accurate census of Whites in Guatemala, because the country categorizes all non-indigenous people are mestizo or ladino and a large majority of White Guatemalans consider themselves as mestizos or ladinos.
 By the nineteenth century the majority of immigrants were Germans, many who were bestowed fincas and coffee plantations in Cobán, while others went to Quetzaltenango and Guatemala City.
 Many young Germans married mestiza and indigenous Q'eqchi' women, which caused a gradual whitening.
 There was also immigration of Belgians to Santo Tomas and this contributed to the mixture of black and mestiza women in that region.

-Haiti

 Honduras

-As of 2013, Hondurans of solely white ancestry are a small minority in Honduras, accounting for 1% of the country's population.
-An additional 90% of the population is mestizo, having mixed indigenous and European ancestry.